 Yes, leashed pets are allowed at all of the Northern Virginia campgrounds on our list.
 Pets should not be left unattended.
 Pets are not allowed at Ranger programs and some trails in Shenandoah National Park.

 Are there entrance fees at Northern Virginia parks with campgrounds?

 Bull Run, Pohick Bay, and Burke Lake charge an entry fee for non-residents (generally on weekends and holidays) but residents are free.
 Lake Fairfax and Algonkian do not have an entrance fee.
 Sky Meadows, Prince William Forest, and Shenandoah National Park all have entry fees.
 Show your National Park Pass for free entry to Prince William Forest and Shenandoah.

 Is there free camping/boondocking in Northern Virginia?

 Hike-in primitive camping sites in Prince William Forest and Shenandoah National Park are free but campers must still pay park entrance fees.
 Backcountry permits and registration are required.

 Need some gear for your camping expedition?
-Check out Good Wolf Gear, at Sunset Park in Herndon.
+Check out Good Wolf Gear at Sunset Park, one of the great local spots in Herndon VA.
 They are a local gear exchange with great deals on gently used and new camping equipment, clothes, and food.
 We picked up a basic 4-person tent for just $15!